skeletonlabs/skeleton/.changeset/loud-fans-serve.md

 ---
-"@skeletonlabs/skeleton": minor
+"@skeletonlabs/skeleton": major
 ---

-breaking: Table of Conents component has been reimagined and reimplemented from the ground up
+breaking: Table of Contents component has been reimplemented from the ground up